Blazer Fans Have Successfully Crowdfunded a Billboard Attempting to Lure LeBron James to Portland

 LaFontaine and his partners, Keith Kunis, Nick Nanpei and Spencer Groshong, started raising money for the billboard on March 15, the day the Cavs lost to the surging Blazers in Portland.
 Donations skyrocketed today after the introduction of a "Sponsorship" level reward where, for $500, companies can get their name on the billboard as well.
 Sizzle Pie, Poler Outdoor Stuff and comedian Ian Karmel are among the contributors so far.

 Signing James might seem like a long shot, and it is—one look at the Blazers' cap situation will tell you that.
 But Portland is currently the hottest team in the NBA, with the longest active win streak of 13 games, and James made it clear last week that he'd love to have Lillard as a teammate.
 (Plus he's a big fan of Oregon pinot.)
-While landing James might not be probable, as a wise man once said…
+While landing James might not be probable, as a wise, loud man once yelled…

 So, given that the billboard is becoming a reality, might the organizers reconsider the wording?